keithasaurus/koda-validate/README.md

 to a `float` instead of checking its type -- that is 100% OK to do.
 For simplicity's sake, this validator does not coerce.)

 This is all well and good, but we'll probably want to be able to validate against values of the floats, such as min, max, or rough equality checks.
 For this we use `Predicate`s.
-For exmaple, if we wanted to allow a single predicate in our `SimpleFloatValidator` we could do it like this:
+For example, if we wanted to allow a single `Predicate` in our `SimpleFloatValidator` we could do it like this:

 ```python